Couples therapy

 These habits create predictability and reduce misinterpretation.

-Rebuilding Trust After Dishonesty
+Rebuilding Trust After Infidelity Specifically: Why it's Different

 Dishonesty disrupts your sense of reality.
 When one fact proves false, you question everything.